 25. Envoi

-Including an envoi in your ballad can summarise the key points and help listeners better understand your poetry.
+Including an envoi in your ballad can summarize the key points and help listeners better understand your poetry.

 26. Epigraph